WNYB

-WNYB (channel 26) is a religious television station licensed to Jamestown, New York, United States, serving the Buffalo area as an owned-and-operated station of Tri-State Christian Television (TCT).
-Its transmitter is located on Center Road in Arkwright.
-WNYB maintained studios on Big Tree Road in Orchard Park until TCT ended local operations in June 2018.
+WNYB (channel 26) is a religious television station licensed to Jamestown, New York, United States, serving the Buffalo area.
+The station is owned by Total Christian Television (TCT).
+WNYB's transmitter is located on Center Road in Arkwright.
+The station maintained studios on Big Tree Road in Orchard Park until TCT ended local operations in June 2018.

 WNYB operates a digital replacement translator on channel 27 to cover Buffalo proper.
 The station is also relayed on low-power translator WNIB-LD (channel 42) in Rochester.

 History

 CTV invades America

 The first license for channel 26 in Jamestown was granted to WNYP in 1966.
 The station's majority shareholder was Lowell W. "Bud" Paxson, who at the time owned Jamestown's WKSN radio and later co-founded the Home Shopping Network (HSN).
 It was the first American television station to affiliate with a Canadian network, signing a deal with CTV.
 Since the station could not afford a direct feed, station engineers switched to and from the signal of CTV's flagship CFTO-TV (channel 9) in Toronto whenever network programming was airing.
 WNYP was Paxson's first venture into television.

 WNYP quickly became notorious and almost legendary among Western New York's broadcast community for technical gaffes and programming mishaps.
 For instance, the station showed the same episode of The Aquanauts several times, every day at the same time, over a two-week period.
 Also, the equipment used to pick up the off-air signal from CFTO would sometimes relay the video from another station broadcasting on VHF channel 9 instead (such as ABC affiliate WNYS-TV in Syracuse or CBS affiliate WWTV in Cadillac, Michigan) due to tropospheric propagation overwhelming CFTO's signal.
-Often, when CFTO programming actually was being rebroadcast, the station switcher failed to drop CFTO's identification to display the WNYP callsign, which was considered a violation of Federal Communications Commission (FCC) rules.
+Often, when CFTO programming actually was being rebroadcast, the station switcher failed to drop CFTO's identification to display the WNYP call sign, which was considered a violation of Federal Communications Commission (FCC) rules.
 Inexplicably, the audio line from a Jamestown radio station could sometimes be heard in the background when CTV programming was airing.
 Paxson also earned significant animus for airing programming from CHCH-TV (channel 11) and CBC Television's CBLT (channel 5) without permission.
 Although it had been legal to broadcast foreign programming in the United States without permission as a result of laws passed during World War II, he forgot to secure copyrights for the Canadian shows, and the programs' copyright holders won judgments against WNYP for infringement.